mahoney1/test/test2.md

 <a name="event"></a>

 ### :information_source:  Event Hub Issues

 Event Hub issues can vary in the kind of error reported - for example 'Unhandled Promise Rejection' is a case in point.
-See below for suggest resolutions and follow the link in a new window.
+See below for suggested resolutions and follow the link in a new window.

 | Error encountered | Resolution
 | :---------------------- | :-----------------------